 side values interact is worth a whole post in itself, so we'll come back to this at a later date.
 For now, it's enough to know that you're going to get some interesting results.

 That's it for this post on getting started with

 pack.
-You can expect plenty more Tkinter content from us in the near future as we're getting ready to release a brand new course on GUI development with Python.
 Make sure to follow us on Twitter so you don't miss any of our upcoming posts.

 If you're interested in a dedicated Tkinter course, we've just released one where we go in depth and cover everything you need to know about Tkinter.
 Plus, we build a tonne of cool apps as well!
 Check out the GUI Development with Python and Tkinter course!